If you’re one of the 3.5 billion people in the world who own a smartphone, you’ll know that mobile apps are a pretty big deal.

 The longer your app takes to develop, the more it will cost to complete the project.
-For this reason, it’s a good idea to set your budget and development timeline before you begin.

 True: the millions of apps in the App Store provide a great opportunity to find an audience.
 But this volume will also make it harder to stand out.

 Before you begin development, be sure to consider the marketing strategy for your mobile app.
 There are plenty of options, including sponsored results and other paid channels, but — sadly — “build it and they will come” doesn’t usually apply here.